forsyde/forsyde-shell/README.md

-    application-name/ # Important since it will appear in several places ├── .project      # Dummy file that tells the shell that this is a project ├── Makefile      # Created with `generate-makefile` and then modified accordingly ├── src/          # here are the source files.
-All `.c` and `.cpp` files need to be │   ├── *.c *.cpp # here (no subfolders allowed)
+    application-name/ # Important since it will appear in several places ├── .project      # Dummy file that tells the shell that this is a project ├── Makefile      # Created with `generate-makefile` and then modified accordingly ├── src/          # Source files.
+All `.c` and `.cpp` files need to be here (no │   ├── *.c *.cpp # subfolders allowed)
     │   └── *.h *.hpp #
     ├── files/        # Miscellaneous files, such as inputs or configurations.
     │   └── *         #
-    ├── xml/          # Where the ForSyDe-XML intermediate representation is expected to │   ├── *.xml     # be found by other tools.
-This means that you must make sure that │   └── *.dtd     # ForSyDe introspection dumps XML files there.
+    ├── xml/          # Here is where tools expect the ForSyDe-XML intermediate │   ├── *.xml     # representation to be found.
+You must make sure that ForSyDe │   └── *.dtd     # introspection dumps XML files *HERE*.
     └── *             # Other generated folders, depending on the tools ran.

 A project structure can be created issuing the commands: